domenicoo/gr4-news/content/post/20250904-SFT2026/index.md

 > The deadline for application is November 15, 2025.
 >
 > Please circulate this information to colleagues and collaborators that
 > might be interested in the initiative.
-The poster of the school is
-> attached.
 >
 > Best regards,
 >